 About Kristi

-In my work I paint from every day life — my figurative pieces often reflect the honest and ordinary moments happening around me.
-My work is rooted in representational painting, drawing from lived experience and observation.
+In my work I paint from every day life — my figurative pieces often reflect honest and ordinary moments happening around me.
+My work is rooted in representational painting, drawing from lived experience and direct observation.

 I currently reside on Salt Spring Island, BC with my husband and daughter.